 Your decision involves a careful review of each of the observations you have made.
-Conduct a "mental summary" of the evidence collected during vehicle in motion, personal contact and pre-arrest screening.
-If all of the evidence, taken together, establishes probable cause to believe that a DWI offense has been committed, you should arrest the subject.
+Conduct a summary" of the evidence collected during vehicle in motion, personal contact and pre-arrest If all of the evidence, taken together, establishes probable cause to believe that a DWI offense committed, you should arrest the subject.

-1. The two major evidence gathering tasks of Phase Three are:

-2. The major decision in Phase Three is

-3. The entire DWI detection process culminates in .

-Divided attention tests require the subject to .

-5. Among the mental and physical capabilities a person needs to drive safely are these four:

-6. The two stages of the Walk and Turn are:
+IINS STRUCTIONS.
+Complete the following sentences.
+1. The two major evidence gathering tasks of Phase Three are: 2.
+The major decision in Phase Three is 3.
+The entire DWI detection process culminates in 4.
+Divided attention tests require the subject to 5.
+Among the mental and physical capabilities a person needs to drive safely are these four: 6.
+The two stages of the Walk and Turn are:

-7. The two stages of the One Leg Stand are:

-8. The purpose of PBT is

-9. Two factors that produce high results on a PBT are:

-10. Two factors that produce low results on a PBT are:
+7. The two stages of the One Leg Stand are: 8.
+The purpose of PBT is 9.
+Two factors that produce high results on a PBT are: 10.
+Two factors that produce low results on a PBT are:

+Session 8-Concepts and Principles of the Standardized Field Sobriety Tests (SFST)

+3 Hours 20 Minutes

+Concepts and Principles of the Standardized Field Sobriety Tests (SFST)